clash-lang/clash-lang.org/content/blog/0006-linear-clash.md

 That is, Clash will create a circuit from a function where the function's arguments are transformed to input ports, and the result of the function is mapped to an output port.
 And then when a function is called, the circuits corresponding to the applied arguments are connected to the input ports, and the output port is connected to the circuits corresponding to the expressions using the result of the (fully) applied circuit.

-In many situations this is a straightforwared prcoess, but what happens when one of the arguments has a function type?
+In many situations this is a straightforward process, but what happens when one of the arguments has a function type?

 {{< highlight haskell >}}
 f :: (Int32 -> Int32) -> Int32 -> Bool